What Apps Can I Use Instead of Spotify?

 - Amazon Prime Music

 Read more about these entries below.

 The free version has ads between songs with a skip limit of 6 per hour per station.
-Upgrading to Plus version for $4 per month has perks like offline listening and unlimited skips.
+Upgrading to the Plus version for $4 per month has perks like offline listening and unlimited skips.

 2. Apple Music

 Going with Apple Music has certain perks you won’t get anywhere else.
 For starters, it has more exclusives than its competitors.
 Also, new music is made available faster than anywhere else.